twinearthsoftware/ArduinoSketchUploader/README.md

 | Uno (R3)      | ATMega328P    | STK500v1            |
 | Mega 2560     | ATMega2560    | STK500v2            |

-> *These are the only boards I have access to for testing.
+> *These are the only boards I currently have access to for testing purposes.
 If you have a need for this library to run on another Arduino model, feel free to open an issue on GitHub, it should be fairly straightforward (for most) to add support.*

 ## How to use the command line application ##